gislite/webgis-pub/webgis-src/index.rst

 IGU and other partners worldwide in our mission for making geospatial education and opportunities accessible to all.

+This website is open-source.
+Hosted on github: https://github.com/gislite/webgis-pub

 .. image:: ./webgis-logo.png